Netflix, Inc.: Expansion into gaming, end of DVDs, etc. (2021–2025)

 On January 10, 2023, Netflix announced plans to open an engineering hub in its Warsaw office.
 The hub is to provide Netflix's creative partners with software solutions in the production of films and series.

 On April 18, 2023, Netflix announced that it would discontinue their DVD-by-mail service on September 29.

 Netflix reworked its viewership metrics again in June 2023.
 Viewership of shows were measured during the first 91 days of availability, instead of the first 28 days, and now are based on the total viewership hours divided by the total hours of the show itself.
 This provided more equal considerations for shorter shows and movies compared to longer ones.

 In August 2023, the company announced Netflix Stories, a collection of interactive narrative games from Netflix series and films such as Love is Blind, Money Heist and Virgin River.

 Netflix discontinued its DVD mailing service as planned on September 29, 2023, in favor of its streaming business.
 Users of the service were able to keep the DVDs that they had received.
 Over its lifetime the service had sent out over 5 billion shipments.

 In October 2023, Eunice Kim was promoted to Chief Product Officer and Elizabeth Stone was promoted to Chief Technology Officer.
 That same month, Netflix and Skydance Media entered a multi-year pact to develop and produce animated films, ending Skydance's partnership with Apple.
 First one under the deal was Spellbound, which premiered in 2024.
 Netflix would also take over distribution of preexisting Skydance Animation titles, including Ray Gunn and Swapped.

 In April 2024, Netflix announced that starting in 2025, it would stop regularly reporting subscriber numbers.

 In November 2024, Netflix offices in Paris and Amsterdam have been raided by the French and Dutch authorities as part of an investigation into tax fraud.
 The company is also under investigation for tax filings for 2019, 2020 and 2021.

 The service began venturing into live sports broadcasting with the Jake Paul vs. Mike Tyson boxing match in November 2024, followed by a pair of National Football League games on Christmas Day.
-On January 6, 2025, Netflix would become the new home for the WWE Raw franchise which had spent more than 30 years on cable.
+In January 2025, Netflix began a global broadcasting agreement with professional wrestling company WWE, under which its weekly series WWE Raw moved to Netflix worldwide, as well as rights outside of the United States to its library content, main roster live events, and all three of its main weekly programs.

+In March 2026, Netflix announced its acquisition of Ben Affleck's artificial intelligence startup InterPositive, which was developing a generative AI model for use in filmmaking, trained initially on specially-filmed footage and designed to "understand visual logic and editorial consistency, while preserving cinematic rules under real-world production challenges".
+Affleck, Matt Damon, and Gerry Cardinale's studio Artists Equity also recently agreed to a first-look deal with Netflix.